thinkjs/en.thinkjs.org/3.0/relation_model.md

 ## Relation Model

 During project development, you always need to manipulate database tables, thus involes CRUD operations, but Spelling SQL statements manually is very troublesome.
 Meanwhile，you also need pay attention to the security issue like SQL injection.
-Thinkjs provides the model function to facilitate the operation of the database.
+ThinkJS provides the model function to facilitate the operation of the database.

 ### Extend model